No Tags Found!

 From India, Faridabad

-Sir, I am serving as an Assistant Registrar HR at myu.edu.pk, my question is that some of our faculty members resigned during the commencement of the Semester.
-We have withheld their salaries on non-completion of exit formalities. is it ok?
+Sir, I am serving as an Assistant Registrar HR at myu.edu.pk.
+My question is that some of our faculty members resigned during the commencement of the semester.
+We have withheld their salaries for non-completion of exit formalities.
+Is it okay?

 From Pakistan